gzb1985/doumi/README.md

 doumi
 =====

-DouMi, A douban book search on wp7.
+DouMi, A douban book search app on wp7.